PANOM683/Module_6_Lab_Exercise/README.md

 -------This is Module 6 Lab Exercise.

 1. Open react/first-react-app folder to view the content.
-2. Then open the src folder to see main content of moudle 6 lab.
+2. Then open the src folder to see main content of moudle 6 lab in App.jsx.
-3. Then View the App.jsx file to access all exercise code.
+3. Then the Components Folder which are the main components files of 6.1, 6.2, 6.3, 6.4.
+4. Images folder is only for Exercise 6.2.
-4. Open terminal, go to the react/first-react-app directory, then run npm run dev to open local host.(Save every time before Running any code) (all files)
+5. Open terminal, go to the react/first-react-app directory, then run npm run dev to open local host.(Save every time before Running any code) (all files)

 -------Lab Exercise 6.1 - Greeting Component